 - 1. Move the Enable NTP switch to the right. - 2.
 Specify the needed NTP server or leave the value specified by default in the NTP Servers section.
-If you need to specify several servers, click the ADD SERVER button. - 3.
-Select your time zone from the Main time zone drop-down list.
-To set the time zone in accordance with the settings of your PC or portable device, click the DETERMINE TIMEZONE button. - 4.
+If you need to specify several servers, click the ADD SERVER button.

+- 3. Select your time zone from the Time zone drop-down list.
+To set the time zone in accordance with the settings of your operating system or portable device, click the DETERMINE TIMEZONE button. - 4.
 Click the APPLY button.
-The System date and System time fields will be filled in automatically and the Completed value will be displayed in the Synchronization field.
+The System date and System time fields will be filled in automatically.
+In case of successful synchronization with the NTP server, the Completed value will be displayed in the Synchronization field.